yarafs/earth-invaders/README.md

 ![screenshot 1](assets/screenshot1.png)  ![screenshot 2](assets/screenshot2.png)

-A reimagining of the classic *Space Invaders*, but this time, Earth is the enemy.
+Inspired by the classic *Space Invaders*, except this time, Earth is the enemy.
 Destroy incoming ships, dodge bullets, and use your ultimate ability to obliterate everything.

 Fast reflexes and smart timing are your best weapons. **Good luck, defender!**